 Havering Music School has a proud tradition of producing young talent.
 Many HMS students progress to study music at university or in the country’s leading conservatoires.
-Former students include violinist Madeleine Mitchell and Grammy-nominated composer and cellist Paul McCreesh.
+Former students include violinist Madeleine Mitchell and Grammy-nominated conductor Paul McCreesh.

 Past members of Saturday Music Centre and Weekday Music Centre are encouraged to keep in contact with Havering Music School.
 The alumni group has more than 100 members with an active Facebook forum.